UCSC-CSE-114A/01-haskell/README.md

 The assignment is in two files:

 1. [src/Hw1.hs](/src/Hw1.hs) has skeleton functions
-   with missing bodies that you will fill in,
+   with missing bodies that you will fill in.

-2. [tests/Test.hs](/tests/Test.hs) has some sample tests,
+2. [tests/Test.hs](/tests/Test.hs) has some sample tests
    and testing code that you will use to check your assignments before submitting.